bleso-a/nd00333_AZMLND_C2/README.md

 _TODO_: Provide an architectual diagram of the project and give an introduction of each step.

+## Improve the Project

+The following steps are suggested to further improve the project

+- The computation resources on which the project runs on can be upgraded from a CPU cluster to a faster compute resources that would ensure that the AUTOML runs experiment runs in less time.

+- A data processing pipeline be included before passing the data for training run.
+The model can be further processed and feature engineered for better model performance.

 ## Key Steps

 ### Step 1 - Authentication